lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 # 08 — Institutional Translation

+If the triadic structure articulates the minimal architecture of governability, institutional translation does not add a fourth element.
+It concerns how this minimal architecture is sustained under conditions of systemic evolution.

 Governance, under the triadic model, ceases to be the regulation of outputs and becomes the structured preservation of the conditions under which governing remains possible.

 Institutional translation does not convert theory into a checklist.
 It articulates what governance becomes once its object is recognized as structural.
 If Field, Coherence, and Limit are irreducible conditions of governability, then governance cannot remain confined to rule enforcement, compliance verification, or performance optimization.
 It must assume responsibility for sustaining the relational architecture within which accountability, intelligibility, and correction remain possible.